Max Kepler Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Rangers pitching staff ranks 24th in MLB.

-- The Rangers' 4.06 team ERA ranks 13th across all league pitching staffs.
+- The Rangers have a 4.12 team ERA that ranks 14th among all MLB pitching staffs.

-- Dunning (9-5) is looking for his 10th victory when he takes the mound for the Rangers in his 20th start of the season.
-He has a 3.26 ERA in 132 2/3 innings pitched, with 101 strikeouts.

-- In his most recent time out on Saturday against the Milwaukee Brewers, the righty tossed five innings, giving up three earned runs while surrendering seven hits.
+- In his most recent time out on Sunday against the Milwaukee Brewers, the right-hander tossed 3 2/3 innings, allowing three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.